By Adam Katz, CRO, Sightly

 Take the January 6th hearings or the Supreme Court revisiting Roe v.
 Wade.
 Two of the most followed moments we’ve seen recently, both with strong political elements.
 Yet plenty of brands are still marketing around them.

 I can think of a couple reasons.
 First, eyeballs matter a lot.
 Huge live audiences like the ones we’ve seen for the Jan.
 6 hearings just outweighs context for a lot of marketers.
 That’s why news publishers can still sell out up front inventory despite the unpredictability of their content.

-Even the commentary articles and clips recapping the hearings on news sites like this include plenty of ads from mainstream brands.
+Even the commentary articles and clips recapping the hearings on news sites like this on the New York Times site include plenty of ads from mainstream brands.

 The second reason I can think of why brands want to lean into political moments is that they support one side of the issue or the other.

 Now, do they genuinely align with a particular position (like certain brands around Roe v.
 Wade, for example)?
 Or are they making a strategic calculation based on ROI potential (so-called “cause capitalism”) or even fear of being canceled?

 Just beware that if the decision to target issue-charged moments isn’t authentic, it may not be the right move.
 Consumers aren’t dumb.
 They can tell when brands use such moments just to gain new customers or to posture—and that’s where the real risk of getting canceled comes in.